- Policy Development

 Florida Farm Bureau members create our organization’s policies.
 Grassroots participation builds comprehensive, responsible approaches to issues of concern.

-Theto benefit members is a respected Farm Bureau tradition.
+The process of crafting policies to benefit members is a respected Farm Bureau tradition.
 That is why we consider the policies approved each year to be the fundamental guide for all of our activities.
+Please reference the Advisory Committee Handbook for a section on the process of policy crafting.

-Florida Farm Bureau’splay an important role in the policy development process.
+Florida Farm Bureau’s Advisory Committees play an important role in the policy development process.
 Committee members are experts in their commodity or area of expertise and keep Federation staff attuned to pending needs of the agricultural community.
 They advise the voting delegates on resolutions that may become policies, and help inform the state board of directors on specific issues.